trutho/hello-world/README.md

 # hello-world

-Getting back to the basics of coding
+Hi Humans!

+I'm getting a hand of it.
+Made changes to how the development is going.